 - Take a tested online assessment to identify your congregation’s strengths and weaknesses in light of FYI’s Growing Young research.

 - Create a customized action plan for the next 6-12 months that blends the research and ideas presented with the online assessment results.

 This workshop is 9 a.m.-4 p.m.
-(Eastern time) on Thursday, February 23, 2017 at Taylor Chapel United Methodist Church and Friday, February 24, 2017 at Seymour First Baptist Church.
+(Central time) on Wednesday, October 11, 2017 at Oak Hill Bible Fellowship in Evansville and Thursday, October 12, 2017 at Ridge United Methodist Church in Munster.
 The cost is $30 per person.
 When congregational teams of three or more register together, the cost is discounted to $25 per person.
 This fee includes continental breakfast, lunch and a copy of Powell’s book Growing Young.
 Workshops are limited to Indiana congregations.